 7 Reasons Lying At The Beginning Of A Relationship Is Not Okay

-Let’s say you tell the person you are dating that you grew up poor, even though you didn’t.
-Eventually, if you stay together long enough, they are likely to find this out.
-There are all sorts of reasons my someone might want to tell a lie: maybe to look good, to hide their past, or other reasons.
+There are all sorts of reasons why someone might want to tell a lie when they meet someone they like: maybe to look good, to hide their past, or other reasons.
 Unfortunately, this does not seem to be a good strategy for developing a relationship.
 So below are my 7 reasons lying at the beginning of a relationship is not okay.

 7 Reasons Lying At The Beginning Of A Relationship Is Not Okay